peachescrypto/eth-boss-tracker/README.md

 - **Progress Indicators**: Shows how close the current price is to each historic high
 - **Responsive Design**: Works on desktop and mobile
 - **Error Handling**: Graceful fallbacks when price APIs are unavailable
+- **Twitter Bot**: Automated tweets for development progress and milestones

 ## Tech Stack